PANTHEONtech/lighty/lighty-examples/controllers/lighty-controller-springboot-netconf/README.md

 Start
 -----
-It is necessary to copy toaster@2009-11-20.yang file to $WORKING_DIR/cache/schema/toaster@2009-11-20.yang, to be possible to read NetConf data from testing device (lighty-toaster-device).
+It is necessary to copy toaster@2009-11-20.yang file to $WORKING_DIR/cache/schema/toaster@2009-11-20.yang, to be possible to read NETCONF data from testing device (lighty-toaster-device).
 ```
 mvn spring-boot:run
 ```